 So I just used that as the analogy.

-I was simply describing standard ordinary, everyday Republican operating behavior.
+I was simply describing standard, ordinary, everyday Republican operating behavior.

 They don't defend anybody.

-And I, by the way, and I just that's right.
+And I, by the way, that's right.

-I and I even made the point that they don't defend any.
+And I even made the point that they don't defend any.

-And They weren't defending Christie.
+And they weren't defending Christie.

 It wasn't me.